00mjk/Site-Cafeteria/README.md

 ## Cafeteira Site :coffee:
-The technologies used in Development were HTML and CSS.
-For the form to work I used Formspree and for website monitoring I used Google Analytics.
+Cafeteria website fully aligned and adaptable for all screen sizes.
+The technologies used in its development were HTML and CSS.
+Click on the following link to access it

 [Access The Website](https://gabrielsantos198.github.io/Site-Cafeteria/)